frictionlessdata/datapackage/data-packages/index.md

       schema:  # as per JSON Table Schema
     }

-The [Simple Data Format][sdf] provides a specification focused on tabular data.
+The [Tabular Data Package][tdp] provides a specification focused on tabular data.
-It builds on this data package specification (Simple Data Format datasets are Data Packages) and provides additional specific requirements for the format and structure of data files and the resource information in the datapackage.json.
+It builds on this data package specification (Tabular Data Package datasets are Data Packages) and provides additional specific requirements for the format and structure of data files and the resource information in the datapackage.json.